AlgoCompSynth/cforth/RP2350-testing/README.md

 made to work in Ubuntu 22.04 LTS running in WSL.
 However, it requires a somewhat awkward mechanism for making Windows host USB devices available to the WSL Linux container.
-You are probably better off installing Visual Studio Code and using the PlatformIO extension, once those catch up fully with the RP2350 boards.
-If you want to experiment with it, here's the official Microsoft documentation on using host USB devices in
+You are probably better off installing Visual Studio Code and its PlatformIO extension on Windows.

-WSL:
+If you want to experiment with testing `cforth` on RP2040 / RP2350 boards in WSL, here's the official Microsoft documentation on using host USB devices in WSL:
 [Connect USB Devices](https://learn.microsoft.com/en-us/windows/wsl/connect-usb
 "Microsoft Documentation for USBIPD").